 Cardiac Evaluation – This evaluation screens for a list of heart defects.

-They are also both known to suffer from a long list of skin allergies, such as Demodectic Mange, Staph infection, and other general allergies and yeast infections.
-The French Bulldog, because of his erect ears that catch a lot of dirt, is known to suffer from ear infections, and the English Bulldog is known to suffer from head tremors.
+They are also both prone to develop a long list of skin allergies, such as Demodectic mange, Staph infection, and other general allergies, itchy skin, and yeast infections.
+The French Bulldog, because of those large, erect ears that catch a lot of dirt, often develops ear infections.
+The English Bulldog sometimes develops head tremors.

-The French Bulldog will consume around 1 ½ cups of food a day, whereas the English Bulldog will eat around two cups of food a day.
+The French Bulldog consumes around 1 ½ cups of food a day, whereas the English Bulldog will eat around two cups of food a day.
 It is important to hide food out of their reach, as they will both eat everything in sight.
-Also be mindful to monitor their treat intake, particularly the English Bulldog, because they can become obese.
+Also, be mindful to monitor their treat intake, particularly the English Bulldog, because they can become obese.

 The French Bulldog and the English Bulldog both have short coats that will only require brushing once a week, and this is simply to keep them looking shiny and healthy.
 They both shed when the months start to warm up.

 Despite being relatively easy to care for when it comes to their bathing and brushing, their skin folds and rolls do require a little extra attention than the average dog.
 They can often emit a musty canine smell if not cared for properly, and while you should stick to the recommended amount.
 Washing them thoroughly and also drying them thoroughly is the key.
 It is important to clean between each wrinkle and fold with a special cleaning solution and a cotton bud in order to stop sores and infections from developing.